Skip to content

 How much does a digital nomad visa actually cost in total?

 The upfront application fee is just one part of the picture — many countries also require proof of health insurance, legal translation of documents, and sometimes local tax registration, all of which add to the overall cost.
-The total can range from a few hundred to several thousand units equivalent depending on the destination and individual circumstances.
+The total can range from a few hundred to several thousand in local currency depending on the destination and individual circumstances.
 This calculator can help illustrate that.

 Is a digital nomad visa worth it compared to just using a tourist visa?